 That Black Seal

-I just got a call from my brother; he asked me if I still had "that black seal" with me.
+I just got a call from my brother.
+He asked me if I still had "that black seal" with me.
 I asked him "What black seal?"

 So he went on and explained that he got a call from his old co-worker from Taiwan last night.
 His friend said my brother still owned stocks of the bank he used to work for, and because the bank was acquired by another bank, so the stocks were going to be worthless.